yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

     "./ninokuni.png| Working menu rendering (Ni no Kuni)"
   >}}

-Additionally, games like `FINAL FANTASY XII THE ZODIAC AGE`, `The Legend of Zelda: Link's Awakening` or `Onimusha: Warlords` had problems with memory addressing, causing incorrect video decoding and various graphical glitches.
-Consider this resolved in Early Access for now.
+Unfortunately, a select few games like `FINAL FANTASY XII THE ZODIAC AGE`, `The Legend of Zelda: Link's Awakening` and `Onimusha: Warlords` currently have problems with memory addressing, causing incorrect video decoding and various graphical glitches (flashing/flickering).
+While there is a workaround in place in Early Access builds, this fix is not stable enough to be considered mergeable.
+Once a more elegant solution is found, we will let you all know.

 {{< imgs
     "./onimusha.png| Happy moments (Onimusha: Warlords)"